TODAYÕS FRAGILE BODIES

 SYMPTOMS OF FRAGILITY

-Another sign of fragility is reacting very badly to a vaccine or medical drug.
-Sometimes the bodyÕs reaction is horrible and one wonders how it could be so bad.
 One reason is that the body is fragile, but one was not aware of it.
 This is one reason to avoid all types of toxins as much as possible if one is wise because one never knows how the body will react to a particular toxic substance.

-Other symptoms can be a severe infection that seems to come out of nowhere.
+4. A severe infection that seems to come out of nowhere.
 A healthy body normally can withstand and fight off most infections, especially with the help of natural methods such as colloidal silver, vitamins A and C, Limcomin, bee propolis and other simple remedies, along with plenty of fresh water and rest.
 At times, however, the body is so fragile that a simple infection becomes life-threatening.

 Emotional fragility.
 Other indicators for fragility might include an emotional outburst or disturbance that should not have occurred, given the mildness of a situation.
 For example, a friend may treat you badly and instead of being able to handle it, one Òloses itÓ and becomes furious or depressed for days or weeks.
-Even worse, one might become suicidal or homicidal as a result of a rather mild emotional upset.

-Another possibility that is definitely on the rise is a greater incidence of post-traumatic stress disorder or PTSD.
-In these instances, a person just seems unable to process thoroughly or get over some type of incident or situation.
 Instead, the memory of the incident keeps resurfacing, often at odd times and places, and this can seriously unbalance a personÕs life.
-This is an unusual aspect of fragility as it refers to the ability of the brain and mind to process through and heal a trauma at a deep mental level.
+This is an unusual aspect of fragility as it refers to the ability of the brain and mind to process and heal a trauma at a deep mental level.

 CAN THE BODY AND MIND COMPENSATE FOR FRAGILITY?

-It can, to a degree, and does its best at all times to keep us alive and functioning.
-However, the compensations are often not healthful and at times, they are bizarre and scary.
 For example, one may decide to just withdraw from society to avoid incidents and situations.
 This is usually accompanied by depression or anti-social behavior in a few cases.
 In this case, one may develop a calcium shell on the hair mineral analysis.

-Physically, the body may compensate by adopting unusual posture, or unusual habits of eating and living that are intended, at least, to defend against possible stress.
+Physically, the body may compensate by adopting an unusual posture, or unusual habits of eating and living that are intended, at least, to defend against possible stress.
 Most are not healthful.

 Mentally and emotionally, many people simply Ôshut downÕ after a trauma, for example.
 This can be healthy if it allows one time to process better.
 When it becomes a lifestyle, however, it damages oneÕs relationships, job and school performance, and every other aspect of a personÕs life.

 Some compensate by going the other way.
 They may start taking more chances, seeing if they can cheat death, for example.
 Bungee-jumping, sky-diving, hang-gliding, dangerous skiing, car racing and other dangerous activities may be examples of this.
+Young women may Òdress downÓ and care less what happens.

-Another type of compensation is more subtle.
-One may armor the body.
-This is well known in some forms of bodywork such as Rolfing and structural integration.
-Most people do this a little and it is fine.
-When it is extreme, the body becomes very tense and tight, the musculature becomes rigid, and the person becomes quite pompous and ÒuptightÓ, and it is not healthful at all.
-Undoing this pattern takes a lot of time and work, although between nutritional balancing and deep bodywork it can be done easily.
+When it is extreme, the body becomes very tense and tight, the musculature becomes rigid, and the person becomes quite ÒuptightÓ.
+It is not healthful at all.
+Undoing this pattern takes a lot of time and work, although between nutritional balancing and deep bodywork it can be done.

-WHAT TO DO ABOUT A FRAGILE SYSTEM?
+WHAT TO DO ABOUT A FRAGILE BODY?

 The adrenals and fragility.
 The adrenal glands are central to solving the problem of fragility.
 The adrenal glands produce hormones such as cortisol and adrenalin that allow the body to cope and adapt to stress.
 As the adrenals are rebuilt, the bodyÕs ability to handle stress improves a lot.

-Rest, sleep and reflection or meditation.
-Mental and emotional ÒtougheningÓ at deep levels usually requires chemical balancing, and often a lot more rest and sleep.
 Also, many times oneÕs attitudes and assumptions about life and about society must be questioned and reviewed.
 I was helped tremendously by Mr. Roy Masters and his many tapes and books.
-Some of it was not easy to handle, at first, at all!
+Some of it was not easy to handle, at first!

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols